 4 Types of Salmon Fishing in Pure Michigan

-Did you know that there are about 146 kinds of fish that can be found in Michigan?
+Did you know that there are more than 150 different species of fish that can be found in Michigan?
 Bass, walleye, pike, perch and more fill the waters of the state all year.
 But for some anglers, salmon is the ultimate prize, which can be found in the tributaries of the Great Lakes virtually all year long.

 Take a look below to learn more about four different types of salmon in Michigan as well as tips for catching each kind.
 For even more tips on catching fish, along with more information on fishing regulations, records and reports, check out the fishing section at Michigan’s Department of Natural Resources web site.

 The Chinook are the largest of the Pacific salmon and have been established in the Great Lakes for more than 50 years.
 Because they generally prefer cooler temperatures, Chinook are caught in deeper waters.
 Chinooks begin their upstream migration in late summer and are usually present in catchable numbers by mid-August.
 These fish are often called “kings” and with good reason, with anything in excess of 20 pounds being considered a good-size fish.
 Popular spots to target Chinook in the fall include Lake Michigan piers, streams along the Lake Michigan coast, or inland streams such as the Manistee (Tippy Dam), Pere Marquette and St. Joseph rivers.